by Jonas Kyratzes

 That's what this was, I suddenly thought.
 A farce.
 The Phoenix Project was already dead.
 Humanity, most likely, was already dead.
 These were the end times, but we were so used to a world full of horror that we hadn't even noticed.
 All my strength left me, and I think the only reason I kept going was inertia.
 Or maybe it was faith.
 Sometimes I think those two are one and the same.

 When we arrived at the facility, we found its doors open, the inside slowly freezing.
 I followed the others, but I was barely present.
 The men seemed to think we might find survivors, but I think Turner knew the moment he saw the open doors.
 In the mess hall, we found three bodies, two women and one man.
 One of the women had shot the other two, then herself.
 It didn't look like there had been a struggle.
 The lab was another story.
-It looked like something had clawed its way out of some kind of containment chamber, slicing several EnyoSec scientists into pieces.
+It looked like something had clawed its way out of some kind of containment chamber, slicing several EnyoSec scientists into bloody chunks.
 It reminded me of things I'd seen as a marine: soldiers torn apart by an IED, civilians blown to pieces by one of our bombs.
-Human beings all look pretty much the same when you take them apart.
+Human beings all look pretty much the same when you break them down like that.

 We found the radio operator, or what was left of him.
 Far as I could tell, he'd melted, and something had grown out of the goo.
 Almost looked like coral.
 One of his hands was still whole, resting on the table next to the radio.
 His fingers were webbed.
 Whatever it was that they'd found in the ice, it treated human beings like Play-Doh.